-Alternative denotes that a specific therapy is an option or alternative to what is considered conventional treatment of a condition or state.
+The term alternative denotes that a specific therapy is an option or alternative to what is considered conventional treatment of a condition or state.
 The term complementary was proposed to describe therapies that can be used to complement or support conventional treatments.
 Holistic care focuses on human integrity and stresses that the body, mind, and spirit are interdependent and inseparable.
 Individualized care recognizes the uniqueness of each patient's preferences, condition, and physiologic and psychosocial status.

 PTS: 1 DIF: Cognitive Level: Remembering REF: p.
-7 OBJ: Nursing Process Step: N/A TOP: Critical Care Nursing Practice a. alternative therapy.
+4 OBJ: Nursing Process Step: N/A TOP: Critical Care Nursing Practice

-8. Prayer, guided imagery, and massage are all examples of
+- 8. Prayer, guided imagery, and massage are all examples of what type of treatment?

-c. complementary care.
+- a.
+Alternative therapy

+- b.
+Holistic care

+- c.
+Complementary care

+- d.
+Individualized care